Please note: This schedule is from 2024. Schedule for 2025 coming soon.

 Anna Jones Memorial Garden

-You may reserve tickets online at fishercenter.bard.edu/events/family-weekend-22, by calling 845-758-7900, or in-person at the Box Office in the Sosnoff Theater lobby, Monday – Friday, 10 am – 5 pm and one hour prior to performance.
+You may purchase tickets for the Fisher Center performances online at https://tickets.fishercenter.bard.edu/events?k=FamilyWeekend or by calling 845-758-7900, or in person at the box office in the Sosnoff Theater lobby, Monday-Friday, 10 am – 5 pm, and one hour prior to performance.

 Sosnoff Theater, Richard B. Fisher Center for the Performing Arts